Ben Thompson, Deputy CEO at MAB Written by: Ben Thompson - Deputy CEO

 How to retrofit your home

-One of the major things you should consider is how you’re going to retrofit your home, and whether you’re going to do it in one go or in a few stages.
+You can either tackle your home retrofit in one go, or in a few stages.
 While it’s most beneficial to retrofit your home in one fell swoop, this obviously has cost implications.

-If you can’t manage a full home retrofit in one go, make sure you still plan each stage with the whole house in mind.
-This is simply because taking the steps to retrofit one part of your home may lead to issues in another.
+If you can’t manage a full home retrofit in one go, make sure you plan each stage with the whole house in mind.
+Taking the steps to retrofit one part of your home may lead to issues in another.
 For example, improving the glazing and draught proofing in one room could lead to damp problems in another if you don’t have suitable ventilation.

 As a start, consider your insulation, which many refer to as the ‘building fabric.’
 This will mean insulating your cavity walls and loft, or improving the insulation already there.
 From there you can look at airtightness and ventilation.
 After this stage you should look into improving the following areas for a true, full-scale retrofit: